rdehaan/rdehaan.github.io/prospective/blue-sky.md

 - I. van Rooij, M. Blokpoel, J. Kwisthout, and T. Wareham. *Intractability and Cognition: A guide to classical and parameterized complexity analysis*.
 Cambridge University Press, 2019.

 <!--
-### Searching for intensional representations of voting rules and social choice procedures
+### Using automated reasoning tools to search for intensional representations of voting rules
 -->